-Active ingredient in this medicine: amoxicillin + clavulanic acid
+Active ingredients: amoxicillin + clavulanic acid

-What this medicine is for
+What it is used for

 Treatment of the following infections when caused by CURAM 125/31.25 sensitive, beta-lactamase producing organisms: Skin and skin structure infections, including cases caused by beta-lactamase producing Staph. aureus, E. coli and Klebsiella sp. (only some strains may be sensitive).
 Urinary tract infections, including cases caused by beta-lactamase producing E. coli, P. mirabilis and Klebsiella sp.
 Upper respiratory tract infections, such as sinusitis, including cases caused by beta-lactamase producing H. influenzae and M. catarrhalis, and otitis media, especially cases caused by beta-lactamase producing H. influenzae, M. catarrhalis and Staph. aureus.
 Lower respiratory tract infections, especially cases caused by beta-lactamase producing H. influenzae and M. catarrhalis.
 Appropriate culture and susceptibility studies should be performed to identify the causative organism(s) and determine its (their) susceptibility to CURAM 125/31.25.
 However, when there is reason to believe an infection may involve any of the beta-lactamase producing organisms listed in Microbiology, therapy may be instituted prior to obtaining the results from bacteriological and susceptibility studies.
 Once these results are known, therapy should be adjusted if appropriate.
 The treatment of mixed infections caused by amoxycillin susceptible organisms and beta-lactamase producing organisms susceptible to CURAM 125/31.25 should not require the addition of another antibiotic due to the amoxycillin content of CURAM 125/31.25.

 - Store below 25 degrees Celsius

 This medicine was verified as being available on the PBS (Pharmaceutical Benefits Scheme) on March 1, 2019.
 To learn more about this subsidy, visit the Pharmaceutical Benefits Scheme (PBS) website.